So-Hi, AZ Demographics

 A map of So-Hi's Population by Race

-Of the 467 places in Arizona, So-Hi is the 300th most populous.
+So-Hi is ranked the 246th most populous place in Arizona, out of 467 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+So-Hi was ranked the 300th most populous place in the 2020 Census.

 So-Hi's White Population